layumi/person-reid-3d/README.md

 pip install -r requirements.txt
 ```

+If you face any error, you may first try to re-install open3d.
+It helps.

 ## Prepare Data
 - You may directly download my generated 3D data of the Market-1501 dataset at [[OneDrive]](https://studentutsedu-my.sharepoint.com/:u:/g/personal/12639605_student_uts_edu_au/EQXEskhdd3xPjdFRxAUtB9cB7RkjAdzS5YXRH8QIf_TWAw?e=IhqNpi) or [[GoogleDrive]](https://drive.google.com/file/d/1ih-LrkdGUvNK3rEUNJIq4LTvcgVOXnnM/view?usp=sharing), and therefore you could skip the data preparation part.